vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

    - <span class="small">"Whatever you do, work heartily, as for the Lord and not for men" (Colossians 3:23 ESV)</span>
    - <span class="small">"And do not turn aside after empty things that cannot profit or deliver, for they are empty."
 (1 Samuel 12:21 ESV)</span>
 3. **Do not take the name of God in vain** becomes **Be grateful for all blessings of your life and stay positive.
 Steer your emotions and mind towards the meaningful and positive.
 Persist.**
-   - <span class="small">"A man without self-control is like a city broken into and left without walls."
-(Galatians 6:5 ESV)</span>
    - <span class="small">"Like a city whose walls are broken through is a person who lacks self-control."
 (Proverbs 25:28 ESV)</span>
    - <span class="small">"Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God."
 (Philippians 4:6 ESV)</span>
    - <span class="small">"For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
 (Romans 8:15 ESV)</span>